Symba-Drumz/My-first-Website/README.md

-# My-first-Website
+# Symba Drumz Website

-This is my very first full on website
+This is a drumming website that explores various types of drums and percussion instruments.

+## Technologies Used

+- HTML
+- CSS
+- JavaScript